 Don't forget to ask your nurse or provider for help with the first latch, and ask to see a lactation consultant or counselor if available.

 2. Maintain skin-to-skin contact

 Unless you or your baby has a medical condition that requires immediate attention, it's important to spend a good few hours with your baby skin-to-skin directly after birth.
 Even babies born via C-section can be placed in a mother's arms immediately after birth.
 If you can't do skin-to-skin, a partner or family member might be able to.
-And skin-to-skin has major benefits moving forward, as well.
+And skin-to-skin has major benefits moving forward as well.
 Any time spent doing skin-to-skin is valuable, whether or not you are breastfeeding.

-3. Check your early latch
+3. Check your baby's early latch

 Many babies (especially ones born to mothers who didn't have pain medication) will crawl up to the breast and latch on themselves, known as the breast crawl.
 Numerous studies have shown the importance of these first few hours of breastfeeding.
 Babies are most alert and primed to nurse in these post-birth hours.